microsoft/ComplianceUtility/Manuals/3.2.0/Manual-Mac.md

 ## Description <a name="description"></a>

-The 'Unified Labeling Support Tool' is a powerful compliance utility that helps manage sensitivity labels, policies, settings and more.
+The 'Information Protection Utility' is a powerful compliance utility that helps manage sensitivity labels, policies, settings and more.
 Whether you need to troubleshoot issues or reset configurations, this tool has you covered.

 Have you ever used the Sensitivity button in a [Microsoft 365 Apps](https://www.microsoft.com/en-us/microsoft-365/products-apps-services)?
 If so, you've used the [Office's built-in labeling experience](https://docs.microsoft.com/en-us/microsoft-365/compliance/sensitivity-labels-office-apps?view=o365-worldwide).
-In case something doesn't work as expected or you don't see any labeling at all, the 'Unified Labeling Support Tool' will help you.
+In case something doesn't work as expected or you don't see any labeling at all, the 'Information Protection Utility' will help you.

 > **Note**
 >
-> If you want to use the 'Unified Labeling Support Tool' on Microsoft Windows, you can find the corresponding online manual [here](Manual-Win.md).
+> If you want to use the 'Information Protection Utility' on Microsoft Windows, you can find the corresponding online manual [here](Manual-Win.md).

 ### MIT License <a name="mit-license"></a>